rixx/books.rixx.de/data/reviews/terry-pratchett/maskerade/index.md

   rating: 2
 ---

 Phantom of the Opera, but Discworld and witches.
-Kinda hated how Agnes is treated in descriptions.
+I hated how Agnes is treated in descriptions.
 At the same time, we finally get to see Nanny shine.
 Still a book that I disliked as much as the Rincewind books.